-If family vacations leave you wondering what happened to having a little R & R, the answer lies in carving out time for an occasional adults-only weekend getaway.
+If family vacations leave you wondering what happened to having a little R & R, the answer lies in carving out adults-only time with an occasional fun couple’s weekend getaway.
 Staying local helps make planning your getaway less complicated and Orange County’s culinary, shopping, and arts capital, Costa Mesa, is the perfect destination for achieving the three critical components of Rest, Relaxation and Romance.
 A whirlwind tour of Orange County’s shopping and entertainment mecca reveals a myriad of experiences that entice you to stay awhile.

 An itinerary built around us-time for a couples weekend getaway means it’s Adults-Only — kids, as much as we love them, are not part of the equation.
 I’m sure you’re familiar with the sage advice that life is all about balance: work and leisure, kids and adult time.
 This weekend is all about nurturing you and your partner’s relationship.
 So, once the kids and pets are squared away with their respective sitters; take a deep breath, throw some clothes in your carry-on, and head for the hills… I mean, the 405 freeway.